iron-fish/wallet-server/example/README.md

 ## Requesting blocks, and adding notes to the merkle tree

 When the client is started, it first has the `BlockProcessor` request blocks from the server in batches.
-As blocks come in, it processes them in turn, adding each block to the block cache, and then adding the block's notes to the merkle tree.
+As blocks are streamed from the wallet-server, it processes them in turn, adding each block to the block cache, and then adding the block's notes to the merkle tree.

 This is done as follows:

 - First, [`_pollForNewBlocks()`](./src/Client/utils/BlockProcessor.ts#L64) figures out what blocks (if any) we need to request.
 If we're starting the client for the first time, we must process the entire chain.
-If we're processed blocks before, we only need to request the blocks that have been added since the last time we processed blocks.
+If we have processed blocks before, we only need to request the blocks that have been added since the last time we processed blocks.
 - If we have blocks that must be requested, we call [`_processBlockRange()`](./src/Client/utils/BlockProcessor.ts#L113) with the start and end heights of the blocks we need to request.
 This function requests the blocks from the server, and calls [`_processBlock()`](./src/Client/utils/BlockProcessor.ts#L154) on each block as they come in.
 - [`_processBlock()`](./src/Client/utils/BlockProcessor.ts#L154) first adds the block to the block cache, and then calls it iterates through all notes in the block and adds them to the merkle tree.